gtadigital/Utilities/README.md

 # Utilities repo

-This repo contains scripts and tools developed by GTA digital to optimize the ETL (Extract, Transform and Load) processes and data modelling
+This repo contains scripts and tools developed by GTA digital to optimize the ETL (Extract, Transform and Load) processes and data modelling.

+### JSON2CSV

+Transform JSON dump from EasyDB into CSV

 ## Credits: